argonne-lcf/user-guides/docs/ai-testbed/sambanova_gen2/example-programs.md

 ./Unet2d.sh compile <image size> <batch_size> <num of instances> <RunID>
 ./Unet2d.sh run <image size> <batch_size> <num of instances> <RunID>
 ```
+The `compile` and `run` arguments of the script can only be run with number of instances equal to 1, indicating that this is a simple 4 tile run without data parallel framework.
 For a image size of 256x256 and batch size 256 when running just 1 instance, the commands are provided as follows.
 ```bash
 ./Unet2d.sh compile 256 256 1 unet2d_single_compile